rebassjs/rebass/docs/THEMING.md

 # Theming

-Rebass's core design system includes breakpoints, a spacing scale, a typographic scale, fonts, font weights, border radius, and a color palette, all of which can be configured with the `<Provider />` component.
+Rebass's core theme includes breakpoints, a spacing scale, a typographic scale, fonts, font weights, border radii, and colors, all of which can be configured with the `<Provider />` component.

 To customize the underlying theme, pass a `theme` object to the `<Provider />` component.